chrismodus/carrental/README.md

 - Run server:
     > python manage.py runserver

-    Access the server through in your browser:
+    Access the server in your browser:
     > http://localhost:8000/

 ## TASK